9 Australians awarded bravery medals for Thai cave rescue | New Country 923

 The 12 boys and coach recovered for a week in a hospital.

-Challen told a reporter in his hometown of Perth that he had not expected the rescue to be such as success.

-“It was absolutely life and death.
-We didn’t expect to be getting 13 people out of there alive,” Challen told News Corp.

-Prime Minister Malcolm Turnbull had backed the fast-tracking of official recognition for the Australians’ bravery.
+Prime Minister Malcolm Turnbull had nominated the nine for awards, which were fast-tracked because of public calls for official recognition of their role.

-“It’s one of the most heroic and inspiring episodes of our time,” Turnbull said a day after the rescue was completed.
+“You made us so proud.
+Selfless and courageous, superbly professional, competent.
+We could not have better ambassadors showing the best of our Australian values than you,” Turnbull told the award ceremony.